vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

 [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language)),
 [Golang](https://en.wikipedia.org/wiki/Go_(programming_language)), or
 some other language,
-they all have the capability of sourcing environment variables during their process start up time.
+they all have the capability of accessing environment variables during their process start up time.

-Tanzu Application Services can be configured to provide your application with environment variables when it is executed.
+Tanzu Application Service can be configured to provide your application with environment variables when it is executed.
 In fact, it provides [several environment variables](http://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html) that your application can use to uniquely identify its execution